Laundering

 Bathing

 Bathing with soap in hard water leaves a film of sticky soap curd on the skin.
-The film may prevent removal of soil and bacteria.
-Soap curd interferes with the return of skin to its normal, slightly acid condition, and may lead to irritation.
-It may also make hair dull, lifeless and difficult to manage.
+The film may prevent the removal of soil and bacteria.
+Soap curd interferes with skin return to its normal, slightly acidic condition and may lead to irritation.
+It may also make hair dull, lifeless, and challenging to manage.

 Dishwashers

-When washing dishes, especially in a dishwasher, hard water may cause spotting and filming.
-The minerals from hard water are released faster when it comes into contact with heat, increasing the amount of spotting and filming that occurs.
+Hard water may cause spotting and filming when washing dishes, especially in a dishwasher.
+The minerals from hard water are released faster when they come into contact with heat, increasing the amount of spotting and filming.
 This problem is not a health risk, but it can be a nuisance to clean and reduce the quality of your crockery.

 Water Boiler Systems and Pipework

-Hard water also contributes to inefficient and costly operation of water-using appliances.
+Hard water also contributes to the inefficient and costly operation of water-using appliances.
 Heated hard water forms a scale of calcium and magnesium minerals (limescale deposits) that can contribute to the inefficient operation or failure of water-using appliances.
-Pipes can become clogged with scale that reduces water flow and ultimately requires pipe replacement.
+Pipes can become clogged with scale, reducing water flow and ultimately requiring pipe replacement.
 Limescale has been known to increase energy bills by up to 25%

 Limescale in Solar Heating Systems

-Solar heating, often used for heating swimming pools is prone to limescale buildup, which can reduce the efficiency of the electronic pump and therefore the overall systems performance will deteriorate.
-A low cost solution to this problem is to install a magnetic water conditioner before the pump, this will prevent limescale buildup and, over time, it will remove existing limescale.
+Solar heating, often used for heating swimming pools, is prone to limescale buildup.
+This can reduce the efficiency of the electronic pump and, therefore, deteriorate the overall system performance.
+A low-cost solution to this problem is to install a magnetic water conditioner before the pump.
+This will prevent limescale buildup and, over time, remove existing limescale.